 At the KLu an F-86K (with USAF registration 54-1305) with the registration Q-305 flew operational, but that aircraft was demolished in October 1964.

-This RF-84F Thunderflash was delivered to the United States Air Force on April 13, 1955 and transferred to the Royal Netherlands Air Force (Klu).
+This RF-84F Thunderflash with the serial TP-19 was delivered to the United States Air Force on April 13, 1955 and transferred to the Royal Netherlands Air Force (Klu).
 On 11 August it arrived by ship in the port of Rotterdam and was stored at Avio-Diepen on Ypenburg.
 It entered service with 306 Squadron on May 12, 1959 and was transferred to Greece on April 13, 1963.
 With the Greek Air Force it operated until 1987 with the serial 11253 (see photo below).Via intermediate stops in Italy and Germany it arrived at Volkel Air Base on 29 July 1988.
 Four months later it was transferred to the Naval Air Base Valkenburg by low-loader, where it was repainted in the color scheme of the Klu.
 On 25 July 1989 it was handed over to the Military Aviation Museum.

 Grumman US-2N Tracker - Construction number 721 - M.L.D. registration 160 - Total flight hours 3089.8 active hours.
 In August 1960 the '160' entered service with the MLD and flew with the Aircraft Squadrons 2, 4, 5 and 320.
 In December 1970 it was converted into S-2N and in 1972 to US-2N.
 On 30 September 1975 it was taken out of service and has been part of the MLM collection since 1981.
 Built as S-2a Tracker, later converted to S-2N.18-08-1960 put into use by the M.L.D. - 01-02-1974 to 320 squadron as target plane - 30-09-1975 decom-missioned and stored at De Kooy.
 Transported to the MLM store in Gilze-Rijen.
 1981 to the MLM and since that time is part of the permanent exhibition.